AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/General purpose instance families.md

 -   Storage:
     -   Delivers a sequential read/write performance of up to 32 Gbit/s per instance.
     -   Is an instance family in which all instances are I/O optimized.
-    -   Supports enhanced SSDs \(ESSDs\) only and provides ultra-high I/O performance.
+    -   Supports ESSDs only and provides ultra-high I/O performance.
     -   Provides high storage I/O performance based on large computing capacity.

         **Note:** For more information about the storage I/O performance of the new generation of enterprise-level instance families, see [Storage I/O performance](/intl.en-US/Block Storage/Performance/Storage I/O performance.md).